DenisFedyanin/ATP_subgoals_decomposition/майнинг_полезных_failed_траекторий.md

 ```

-#### 2. Prefix fallback with adaptive rollouts:
+#### 2. Prefix fallback:

 Example theorem: `lean_workbook_plus_140`

 when failed proof is mostly linear, does not contain a nested structure suitable for MCSP.

-then we extract a valid proof prefix: valid prefix + sorry. we sample suffix completions with adaptive rollout counts to estimate traj value:
+then we extract a valid proof prefix: valid prefix + sorry.
-16 probe rollouts --> 32 main rollouts if promising

 Lean theorem:
 ```lean